flipkart-incubator/Krystal/vajram/README.md

 who then expected to
 query the map for their data.
 We would want to keep the contracts clean and return only the data requested by a particular client.
-This process of taking the response of a batched/modulated API and extracting out the necessary information for a given unmodulated request is called demodulation and can be performed either by the input modulator, or by the Blocking Vajram itself.
+This process of taking the response of a batched API and extracting out the necessary information for a given unbatched request is called debatching and can be performed either by the input batcher, or by the Blocking Vajram itself.

 #### Rationale